Please find the audition requirements for your instrument area below.

-Applicants must demonstrate proficiency in the areas described below.
+Applicants must demonstrate proficiency in the three areas described below.
 You are encouraged to program creatively so as to represent your skills well and also demonstrate something unique about yourself as a musician.

 Perform both of the following, totaling about four minutes: